ereyesherrera/Analyzing-State-Legislation-to-Terminate-Parental-Rights-of-Rapists/project_code.md

 * **Cluster 3**: States whose representation in the state legislature is strongly favored towards Democratic and the most representation of women.
 These states have the most resources for women and the best "equality", with an average law strength of about 3 (Best in our analysis).

-# Other things to keep in mind as we make visualizations
+# Other visualizations/wrangling we will organize

-The following updates our original data and adds a nw column to designate if a state was red or blue at the time
+The following updates our original data and adds a new column to designate if a state was red or blue at the time

 ```r